 What is KYC: Meaning, Types, and Importance

-Since the year 2004, RBI or India’s Reserve Bank has made it compulsory that all Indian financial institutions, banks, and other financial organizations verify both the identity and address of all customers who are to carry out any kind of financial transactions with them.
-To do so without too many logistical inefficiencies, the KYC process was introduced by the RBI as the only mode of verification.
-Hence, KYC meaning to ‘know your customer’ is an effective way to streamline the process of verifying the authenticity of one’s customer.
+Since 2004, the Reserve Bank of India made it compulsory for all Indian financial institutions to verify both the identity and address of all customers carrying out financial transactions with them.
+Thus, the KYC process was introduced by the RBI as the only mode of verification.

 What is KYC?

-Another reason why KYC is important is that there are many non-individual customers that use financial services like trading, mutual fund investment, and more.
-With KYC, banks, and financial institutions, and brokerages, among others have the right to verify the legal status of that entity.
-This can include cross-checking their operating address and verifying the identities of their beneficial owners and authorized signatories.
+KYC is an important tool as it looks after the financial bodies and keeps illegal activities in check.
+Many non-individual customers use financial services like trading and mutual fund investment.
+With KYC, banks have the right to verify the legal status of that entity which also includes cross-checking customers’ operating addresses and verifying the identities of their beneficial owners and authorized signatories.

 Types of KYC